Health Assured large logo

 Many C-PTSD victims share symptoms which derive from abandonment, childhood abuse, and domestic violence.

-Common symptoms found in both C-PTSD and PTSD include:
+Common symptoms of ptsd found in both C-PTSD and PTSD include:

 • Being unable to control emotions.